mshareef-git/omavibes/README.md

 OmaVibes uses **wayvibes** as its typing sound runtime.
 It listens for keyboard input and plays the selected sound effects while you type.
 The required runtime is bundled with OmaVibes, so no separate `wayvibes` installation is required.

 ---
-## Features

-* **Omarchy bar integration** — Open OmaVibes directly from the top bar.
-* **40+ typing sounds** — A collection of cozy typing sound effects across the bundled soundpacks.
-* **Soundpack browser** — Browse the available soundpacks from one panel.
-* **Search** — Filter soundpacks instantly by name.
-* **One-click playback** — Select a soundpack to start playing it immediately.
-* **Random playback** — Pick a random soundpack from the available collection.
-* **Turn Off** — Stop the currently playing typing sounds.
-* **Volume control** — Adjust the volume from 1 to 10.
-* **Per-pack volume** — Each soundpack remembers its own volume setting.
-* **Persistent settings** — Soundpack and volume settings are preserved across shell restarts.
-* **Profile** — See your lifetime typing progress, current rank, progress toward the next rank, personal records, and completed achievements.
-* **Gamified ranks** — Lifetime words typed determine your rank, with increasingly difficult tiers to climb.
-* **Achievements** — Unlock typing milestones based on lifetime words, key presses, typing days, and streaks.
-* **Detailed analytics** — Explore daily, weekly, monthly, and lifetime typing statistics.
-* **Key analytics** — See your most-used keys, key frequency, keyboard usage, and other typing statistics.
-* **Theme-aware interface** — Uses Omarchy/Quickshell styling and the active bar font and theme colors.
-* **Local analytics** — Typing statistics stay on the device, and the actual text you type is never stored.
-* **Bundled runtime** — Includes the `wayvibes` executable and bundled soundpacks, so a separate `wayvibes` installation is not required.

 ## Requirements